UPSC Result 2025 - Check UPSC prelims Result Date, Steps to Check Scorecard, Cut off

 Download EBook

 The UPSC prelims result will be released on the official website within 15 to 20 days of the examination.
-The UPSC prelims cut off will also be released after the release of the results.
-Candidates are advised to check the UPSC prelims result 2024 on time so that they start their future preparations.
-The UPSC result 2024 will be available to check for a duration of 30 days on the website.
+The UPSC prelims cut off will also be released after the release of the final results.
+Candidates are advised to check the UPSC prelims result 2025 on time so that they start their future preparations.
+The UPSC result 2025 will be available to check for a duration of 30 days on the website.
 Qualified candidates will be eligible to give the Mains exam.

-The UPSC Mains exam is scheduled to be conducted on September 20, 2024.
-The UPSC mains results will be released in 15 to 30 days.
-So, the UPSC Mains result 2024 can be expected to be released by December, 2024 or early January, 2025.
+The UPSC Mains exam is scheduled to be conducted August 22, 2025.
+The UPSC mains results will be released 30 to 45 days.
 The UPSC Mains result will be released in PDF format on the official website which contains the list of the names of candidates and their roll numbers.
 The list also contains the qualifying marks.
-Based on the UPSC 2024 cut off, candidates will move to the final round which is the interview round.
+Based on the UPSC 2025 cut off, candidates will move to the final round which is the interview round.

 Frequently Asked Questions (FAQs)